20 of the Most Common Bug, Insect, and Pest Phobias

 centipede

-Scolopendrphobia, sometimes called chilopodophobia, is the fear of centipedes – a most understandable one, at that.
+Scolopendrphobia, sometimes called chilopodophobia, is the phobia of centipedes – a most understandable one, at that.

 These venomous, multilegged critters are fast and creepy, making them pure nightmare fuel even for people who don’t have this phobia.